 NAWG has frequently worked on rail policy with the Alliance for Rail Competition (ARC) and Consumers United for Rail Equity (CURE).
 NAWG also participates in BNSF’s Ag Rail Business Council and is looking to engage in similar discussions with leaders of other railroads, including Union Pacific.

 NAWG actively follows surface transportation policy being considered by Congress and administered by the Department of Transportation and other agencies.
 One priority in this process is maintaining the agricultural hours-of-service (ag HOS) exemption, which exempts agricultural carriers from hours-of-service regulations if they are operating only within a 100-mile radius from their central bases of operation.
-Learn more about this issue in this briefing paper or online at Web site of the Agricultural Education Group (informally known as the ag HOS working group).
+Learn more about this issue in this briefing paper.

 NAWG believes the definition of “interstate commerce” should be clarified to ensure that farm trucks operating within state borders, regardless of the final destination of the product, are exempt from Federal Motor Carrier Safety Administration (FMCSA) regulations.
 Learn more about this issue in this briefing paper.
 In August 2011, NAWG submitted comments to FMCSA elaborating on this issue.